ar-51/ar-51.github.io/docs/New Unreal Project/Adding A New Character in Unreal.md

 ### Step 4: Add AR51Character

 1. Drag the AR51Character class into the blueprint.
-2. Select the AR51Character in the blueprint editor.
+2. Select the “AR51 Character” in the blueprint editor.

 #### 4.a Set the Mesh